-This managed to disappoint quite a few people who loved the company’s Nexus line, but they had to make their peace with it, and move on.
-Since the first two Pixels, Google announced a number of new ones, and we’re here to take a closer look at all of them, basically, as we’re here to take a walk down the memory lane, if you will.
-Do keep note that new Pixel flagships will be added to the list as they arrive, the same cannot be said for non-flagship Pixels, though.
+This managed to disappoint quite a few people who loved the company's Nexus line, but they had to make their peace with it, and move on.
+Since the first two Pixels, Google announced a number of new ones (including some mid-range ones), and we're here to take a closer look at all of them, basically, as we're here to take a walk down the memory lane, if you will.
+Do keep note that new Pixel phones will be added to the list as they arrive, that includes both flagship and non-flagship devices, in this case.

 Google had announced two smartphones as part of the Google Pixel lineup back in October 2016, the Google Pixel and Pixel XL.
-These are the first two Pixel smartphones the company ever announced, and they offer a considerably different design than any Nexus device the company introduced up to that point.
+These are the first two Pixel smartphones the company ever announced.
+They offer a considerably different design than any Nexus device the company introduced up to that point.
 The two phones look identical, but they are different in terms of size.

 The Google Pixel and Pixel XL are made out of metal and glass.
 Most of the back on these two phones is covered by metal, but the upper portion has a glass plate applied to it.
 Bezels on the two phones are quite thick, even for the time period they were released in, and their design is nothing spectacular, but it did stand out back then.
 Both phones originally shipped with Android 7.1 Nougat.